RevelerMediaServices/rall/README.md

 The Object.prototype is on the top of the prototype inheritance chain:\
 Date objects, Array objects, and Person objects inherit from Object.prototype./
 - Prototype Wrappers
+  1. Creates a closure, calls a second wrapped function.
-- Objects store a reference to its prototype
+- Objects store a reference to its prototype.
-- Properties/methods defined most tightly to the instance have priority
+- Properties/methods defined most tightly to the instance have priority.
-- Recomended not to change prototype because it could change other instances of the prototype
+- Recomended not to change prototype because it could change other instances of the prototype.

 #### Methods
 > A method is a function which is a property of an object.\